-There are a lot of numbers going around out there about the likelihood of needing to use an extended warranty.
-Certain makes and models of cars are more reliable, making the possibility of a warranty claim less likely.
+There are a lot of numbers going around out there about the likelihood of needing to use an extended vehicle protection plan.
+Certain makes and models of cars are more reliable, making the possibility of a claim less likely.
 However, a warranty is like insurance.
 The average driver makes an auto insurance collision claim approximately every 18 years.
-Just because you don’t make a car insurance or an extended warranty claim doesn’t make the coverage useless.
-In fact, approximately 50% of auto warranty owners do make repair claims.
-In some cases, the covered repair costs can be thousands of dollars.
+Just because you don’t make a car insurance or an vehicle repair claim doesn’t make the coverage useless.
+In fact, approximately over 50% of vehicle service contract owners do make repair claims.
+In many cases, the covered repair costs can be thousands of dollars.

 Cost Of Coverage Vs. Cost Of Repair

-Another argument against car warranties is that the actual cost to repair is less than the cost of the protection plan.
+Another argument against all car warranty products is that the actual cost to repair is less than the cost of the protection plan.
 Again, these numbers are misleading.
-According to CARCHEX proprietary data, many car models actually have a greater cost to repair, so you save money with an extended warranty.
+According to CARCHEX proprietary data, many car models actually have a greater cost to repair, so you save money with an extended vehicle protection plan.

 Risk Of Scams

 In any industry, scam artists exist.
-That’s why it’s important to check up on any company that might be offering an auto warranty.
+That’s why it’s important to check up on any company that might be offering vehicle protection.
 CARCHEX, for instance, is an accredited business rated A+ by the BBB.